lchaloupsky/Medical-Reports-Generator/medical_reports_translation/README.md

 ## Run Translation Process
 The translation of the dataset can be run in the following way.
 Parameters are further described directly in the source file or by entering the **-h** or **--help** option.
+More information can be found inside the script.

 ```bash
 python3 dataset_translate.py [-h]
         [--translator {cubbitt,deepl}]